mcdemarco/the-new-kitchen-cookbook/poultry/thighStew.md

 * 2 potatoes, chopped
 * 1 green bell pepper, chopped

 ## Directions

 1. Dredge thighs and brown in oil in dutch oven.
 Remove chicken and set aside.
 2. Brown onions in same pan, then add spices.
 Saute briefly.
-3. Add stock and chicken, and simmer 45 minutes.
+3. Add stock and chicken.
+4. Optionally, simmer 45 minutes.
 (I skipped this step.)
-4. Add potatoes and carrots and simmer for 30 minutes.
+5. Add potatoes and carrots and simmer for 30 minutes.
-5. Add bell pepper and cook for 10 more minutes.
+6. Add bell pepper and cook for 10 more minutes.

 Serve with crusty bread.

 ## Variants